swenchchen/THzPolarizationConverter/README.md

 3. Demo

 Apart from the codes in the folder "Basic_Processing_Code", all the other codes can be run directly to get the corresponding experimental results and figures.
 The folder "Basic_Processing_Code" should be included in the reading path of MATLAB since the codes in this folder will be called in other processing codes.
-Most of the codes can be run with a few seconds on a "normal" desktop computer.
+Most of the codes can be run within a few seconds on a "normal" desktop computer.

 4. Instructions for use